bradstevanus1/Grade-11-Code/README.md

 # Grade-11-Code
-All grade 11 python code I wrote for the class of 2017.
+This repository contains all Python code written for the 2016 class of computer science at my highschool, GRCI.